icdevs/Icdevs_mainsite/_posts/2021-11-08-ULID motoko library.md

 * learn how motoko works
 * learn about unique ID encodings
+* learn about randomness on the IC

-A donor genrously funded a full bounty for ICDevs to help find a dev that would like to build a ULID library.
+A donor(The Dragginz Team) genrously funded a full bounty for ICDevs to help find a dev that would like to build a ULID library.

 The spec for ULID can be found at https://github.com/ulid/spec